elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The substr() method may not work in some non-browser environments.
-It is described not in the core JavaScript specification, but in Annex B, which covers browser-only features that exist mainly for historical reasons.
+It is described not in the core JavaScript specification but in Annex B, which covers browser-only features mainly for historical reasons.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />